kevinthayes/Rainbow2024p4/README.md

 # Rainbow2024p4
-This  is a poem about Rainbows and Teddy Bears
+This  is a poem about Rainbows and Teddy Bears with Big Teeth Red
-Red
 Orange
 Yellow